w3c-fedid/FedCM/explainer.md

 cred.revoke();
 ```

-The `revoke` method will call into the IDP
+The `revoke` method will call into the IDP's
 [Revocation Endpoint](#revocation_endpoint).

 #### Personalized Login Buttons